 Tropical Mango Guacamole

-- 2 tablespoons freshly squeezed lemon (or lime) juice
+- 2 tablespoons (30 mL) fresh lemon or lime juice

 - kosher salt